openci/conjunction/README.md

 ### Build time statistics
 - Estimate build time from previous successful builds
 - Keep track of how long build time is taking

+### OAuth with git hosting providers
+- Provides synchronization and authentication with a trusted known platform
+- Follow / star implementation support for users / projects on Conjunction